hosogaya/test-micro-ros2-teensy36/Readme.md

 ```

 ## Run Micro-ROS2 Agent and Upload
+Please note that micor-ros2 agent can not detect pre-running node in the micro-computer.
+So you should launch micro-ros2 agent first, then, upload your project to the micro-computer.

-1. Run MIcro-ROS2 agent in docker
+1. Run Micro-ROS2 agent in docker
     ```bash
     # Serial micro-ROS Agent
     docker run -it --rm -v /dev:/dev -v /dev/shm:/dev/shm --privileged --net=host microros/micro-ros-agent:$ROS_DISTRO serial --dev [YOUR BOARD PORT] -v6